Young-ook/data-lab/labs/spark/spark.md

 # Apache Spark
+Apache Spark is an open-source unified analytics engine for large-scale data processing.
+Spark provides an interface for programming clusters with implicit data parallelism and fault tolerance.

 ## Spark Architecture
 Apache Spark architecture consists of a driver program that coordinates tasks and interacts with a cluster manager to allocate resources.
 The driver communicates with worker nodes, where tasks are executed within an executor’s JVM.
 SparkContext manages the execution environment, while the DataFrame API enables high-level abstraction for data manipulation.
 SparkSession provides a unified entry point for Spark functionality.
 Underneath, the cluster manager oversees resource allocation and task scheduling across nodes, facilitating parallel computation for processing large-scale data efficiently.